isaacbernat/presentations/optimise/final.md

 #### Not knowing when to stop.

 ???
 #### Amdahl:
-If the code optimised takes only 1% of time, even if it's n^3 to n optimisation speedup will be <1%
+If the code optimised takes only 1% of time, even if it's a n^3 to n optimisation, the speedup will be <1%

 #### Still dev:
 code may change.
-Optimisations may not even apply after the refactored version with the correct logic is delivered.
+Optimisations may not even be valid after the refactored version with the correct logic is delivered.
 That's wasted effort/development time.
+It may also make the code harder to refactor and understand during the process which may be slower than just applying the optimisations at the end.

 #### Proper measurement:
 Timings should be taken **several times to avoid outliers**, also the machine load, specs and state should be as close as possible as the state that is compared with.
 Usage should be as close to production/reality as possible.
 That includes other programs running.